CineAlta: Logo

-The first CineAlta logo was designed by Hiroki Oka, Chief Art Director of Sony CreativeWorks Corporation, based at the Sony Atsugi Technology Center.
+The original CineAlta logo was designed by Hiroki Oka, Chief Art Director of Sony CreativeWorks Corporation, based at the Sony Technology Center in Atsugi.
 The twinned ribbons represent the marriage of film and videotape, arranged in a way to deliberately evoke the infinity symbol, to symbolize the infinite possibilities.
-The CineAlta logo was updated by Tetsuro Sano and applied for the first time to the F65.
+An updated version of the logo, designed by Tetsuro Sano, was used for the first time in branding for the F65.

 Format

 CineAlta cameras record onto HDCAM tapes, XDCAM Professional Discs, SRMemory, or SxS flash memory cards.
 They have the ability to shoot at various frame rates including 24fps and a resolution of up to 8K.
 The camera can be used with a Miranda DVC 802 converter.
 This allows the camera to output SDI, DV, and multiple HD outputs.

 History and use in motion pictures

 In June 1999, George Lucas announced that Episode II of the Star Wars Prequel Trilogy would be the first major motion picture to be shot 100% digitally.
 Sony and Panavision collaborated to develop the High Definition 24p camera that Lucas would use to accomplish this, and thus the first CineAlta camera was born: the Sony HDW-F900 (also called the Panavision HD-900F after being "panavised").
 However, the science-fiction film Vidocq was actually the first released feature that was shot entirely with digital cinematography.
 Lucas held a private screening of Star Wars: Episode II – Attack of the Clones for the Atsugi Technology Center staff, and inserted a credit to specifically thank the Sony engineers at Atsugi for the use of the HDW-F900.

 For Star Wars: Episode III – Revenge of the Sith the more advanced Sony HDC-F950 was used, with higher resolution and better color reproduction than its predecessor.
 The film was cropped to a 2.40:1 aspect ratio from its native 16:9 frame.
 As a result, only 818 of the 1080 vertical pixels were actually used.
 An anamorphic adapter lens is available from Canon to allow shooting in 2.39:1 without losing any pixels.
 Manuel Huerga's Salvador is the first movie shot with this adapter.

 2002's Russian Ark was recorded in uncompressed high definition video using a Sony HDW-F900.
 The information was recorded uncompressed onto a hard disk which could hold 100 minutes, thus allowing the entire film to be shot in a single 86 minute take.
 This was very complicated, as in 2001 there wasn't widely available technology for high capacity hard disk recording, and even less for doing this portably, on battery power, indoors and out from -23 °C to 23 °C. Four attempts were made to complete the shot, which had to be completed in one day due to the Hermitage Museum being closed for the shoot.
 The first three had to be interrupted due to technical faults, but the fourth attempt was completed successfully.
 Extra material on the DVD release includes a documentary on the technology used.